 Omega is a well known name in the world of luxury watches, their Ladymatic, Deville X2 and Double Eagle watches are amongst the greatest in luxury today.
 Omega has always been associated with a more sporty watch, which explains their natural association with the Olympics.
-Lately however we’ve seen a trend towards a more feminine line, with Omega even launching a website dedicated purely to women.
-Now they have extended their range into fine jewelry, while omega has produced jewelry pieces before, this will be the first time they are launching a full-fledged collection.
-They will test the market for jewelry first by placing it in their own stores and then eventually expanding to their retail partners.
-The jewelry collections have been made entirely in 18k yellow, white and rose gold, except entry level rings which have been made in ceramic.
-The collection has a sophisticated feel to it with themes of Dewdrops and Flowers running through it.
+Lately, however, we’ve seen a trend towards a more feminine line, with Omega even launching a website dedicated purely to women.
+Now they have extended their range into fine jewelry; while omega has produced jewelry pieces before, this will be the first time they launch a full-fledged collection.
+They will first test the jewelry market by placing it in their own stores and eventually expanding to their retail partners.
+The jewelry collections have been made entirely in 18k yellow, white, and rose gold, except entry-level rings, which have been made in ceramic.
+The collection has a sophisticated feel to it, with themes of Dewdrops and Flowers running through it.
 Each jewelry line serves as a counterpart to a wristwatch and forms a perfect balance between the two.

-Watches will of course still be at the core of the brand, however jewelry will be a major focus for Omega this year, they have even started to train staff to use jewels as a tool to up sell customers.
-This new focus will put Omega in direct competition with brands like Cartier and Bulgari, who are known for both fine watches and fine jewelry.
+Watches will, of course, still be at the core of the brand.
+However, jewelry will be a major focus for Omega this year; they have even started to train staff to use jewels as a tool to upsell customers.
+This new focus will put Omega in direct competition with brands like Cartier and Bulgari, known for fine watches and fine jewelry.
 The collection ranges from entry-level prices of $250 to $5,200.